First Time Renting or Buying

 Extra Room for Guests

-are called in your area) to accomodate extra guests.
-They are
+called in your area) to accomodate extra guests.
+They are pretty well

-pretty well standard fare in the living room.
-And just as common
+standard fare in the living room.
+And just as common in the Arizona

 In addition, some storage sheds will have means to accomodate